goldfirere/cs113/style.md

  * Use blank lines to separate major parts of a source file or method.
 These are like paragraph breaks in English writing.
  * After every `{`, indent by at least 2 spaces until the matching `}`.
  * Separate an operator from its operands by spaces.
+ * There should never be a need for 2 blank lines in a row or two spaces in a row.

 File header comments
 --------------------